If you can’t find the answers to your questions in this booklet, then please feel free to ask.

 The school closes for secular education on Wednesday mornings from 9.00am – 9.30am.
 Bible in School teachers, sing songs, do activities and read Bible stories to the children during this half hour.

-Attendance is up to parents and non-attending children are the responsibility of parents from 9.00-9.30am until school recommences in its usual non-secular mode.
-Children who need to be at school between 9:00 and 9:30am and are not attending Bible in Schools will be supervised.
-Parents must send a letter to the school stating specific reasons for children not attending.
+Attendance is up to parents and non-attending children are the responsibility of parents from 9.00-9.30am until school re-commences in its usual non-secular mode.
+Children who need to be at school between 9:00 and 9:30am and who are not attending Bible in Schools will be supervised.
+Parents must send a letter to school stating specific reasons for children not attending.